pcafrica/advanced_programming_2023-2024/lectures/09/09-c++_cmake_optimization_debug_test.md

 `gprof` offers a range of options.
 The main ones are:

 - `--annotated-source[=symspec]`: Prints annotated source code.
-If `symspec` is specified, print output only for matching symbols. *NOT WORKING ON LATEST KERNELS*
+If `symspec` is specified, print output only for matching symbols.
 - `-I dirs`: List of directories to search for source files.
 - `--graph[=symspec]`: Prints the call graph analysis.
 - `--demangle`: Demangles mangled names (essential for C++ programs).